 2019 Cryptocurrency guidance – Opportunities for taxpayers

 The IRS guidance provided much-needed clarity for the tax treatment of virtual currencies, especially when it comes to accounting methods.
-Allowing specific identification or LIFO will provide significant tax savings to many US taxpayers with cryptocurrencies.
+Allowing specific identification or LIFO can provide significant tax savings to many US taxpayers with cryptocurrencies.

 A blog post like this can provide a good overview but cannot replace discussing your specific situation with a tax professional.
 Please talk to an experienced tax accountant to see if you should make any changes going forward and if you should consider amending prior returns.